t3ch-N/group_4_project/README.md

  . bom.movie_gross
  . tn.movie_budget.tsv
  ## Methods and Exploration
- For an indepth analysis of the dataset, the cleaning and analsysis of the datasets was done in a separate notebook eda/exploration.ipynb as to not make this one long.
+ For an indepth analysis of the dataset, the cleaning and analsysis of the datasets was done in a separate notebook movie_analysis.ipynb as to not make this one long.

 In order to explore the data i sought out to find questions that resonate with the bussiness problem at habd and they were: